 - Serious insomnia or hypersomnia

-If you have suffered from a depressed mood or profound loss of interest for 2 or more weeks, you may be suffering from clinical depression.
-Clinical or Major depression can worsen if left untreated so seeking medical attention as soon as possible is important.
+If you have suffered from a depressed mood or profound loss of interest for two or more weeks, you may be suffering from clinical depression.
+Clinical or Major depression can worsen if left untreated so seeking medical attention as soon as possible is essential.

 Anxiety at work

-Although there is not usually an underlying physical illness with anxiety, the symptoms are real, physical and potentially serious.
+Although there is not usually an underlying physical illness with anxiety, the symptoms are real, tangible and potentially serious.